Problem: settings cannot be saved.

 Unless you are the server administrator, disabling this is probably not permitted, so I am not going to try to explain how.
 If you have not has success with the other options above, perhaps you can ask your web host if they can white list your WordPress wp-admin/plugins.php page.

-Mod_security Apache module can also prevent data saving; you may experience error 503′s if this is the case.
-As with the above issues, you may want to contact your host to help resolve this.
+Mod_security Apache module can also prevent data saving; you may experience error 503′s or “406 Not Acceptable” if this is the case.
+As with the above issues, you may want to contact your web host support to determine the rule that is causing it.
+Then they can adjust the rule to resolve this issue.
 Workarounds include:

 - Configuring mod_security to allow the data through(advanced settings)